webgme/webgme/config/README.md

  - Port the server is hosted from.
 - `config.server.maxWorkers = 10`
  - Maximum number of child process spawned for workers.
-- `config.server.sessionStore.type = 'Memory'`
- - Determines which type of storage will be used for the sessions, available options are `'Memory'`, `'Redis'` and `'Mongo'`.
-- `config.server.sessionStore.options = {}`
- - Storage dependent options passed to the session store.
-- `config.server.sessionStore.cookieSecret = 'meWebGMEez'`
- - Value used when encoding/decoding the session cookie.
-- `config.server.sessionStore.cookieKey = 'webgmeSid'`
- - Name of session cookie.
 - `config.server.log = see config`
  - Transports and options for the server (winston) logger.
 - `config.server.extlibExcludes = ['.\.pem$', 'config\/config\..*\.js$']`